abdulwaheed76/practices/README.md

 # You
 ## Who are our favourites?
 Top qualities?
 Weighed according to numbers below
-1. Number one quality we appreciate is not skills, appearance, experience etc. Number ONE qualities are combination of two.
+1. Number one quality we appreciate is not skills, appearance, experience etc. Number ONE quality is:
+  - Compliance / responsible behaviour : If you have this **one** trait, you will have these for example:
+    1. No repetitive mistakes,
+    2. no carelessness,
-  - Compliance / responsible behaviour : Not letting us repeat ever- Anything informed and instructed once, should never be needed to be repeated, should happen and complied in future with care.
+    3. not ot letting us repeat ever
+    4. Anything informed and instructed once, would never be needed to be repeated, should happen and complied in future with care.
-  - Dedication - You should work hard with your heart and motivation.
-A determination to become better.
-If you have these two qualities, you just got passed 50% acceptability already.
+    5. Dedication - You should work hard with your heart and motivation.
+    6. A determination to become better.
+If you have this one quality, you just got passed 50% acceptability already.
 Rest will follow (for us and for your career).
+Later comes
 1. Your skills
 1. Your experience
 1. Your qualification